Marcus Evans: Television

 In 2004, Evans set up Marcus Evans Television with ex BBC Producer Mark Wilkin.
 The TV division created a range of "The World of ...." series.
 The magazine program The World of Football enjoyed the most success and was broadcast in the UK by Sky and BBC and was licensed across most major global territories.

 In 2012, World Productions became part of Marcus Evans Entertainment.
 World Productions have been making television drama for the last 20 years where they have produced critically acclaimed dramas including Line of Duty, The Bletchley Circle, The Fear, United, This Life, No Angels, Ballykissangel, Ultraviolet, Between The Lines, and Party Animals.

 In 2017, ITV Studios took a majority stake in the television division.

 Politics

 In 2007, a spokesman for the Liberal Democrats confirmed that the party received significant support from Marcus Evans Ltd to establish a national phone bank to promote the party in future elections.

-Guest speakers at summit events run by the Marcus Evans Group have included: George H. W. Bush, 41st US President (1989–1993); Jeb Bush, Governor of Florida (1999–2007); Bill Clinton, 42nd US president, (1993–2001); Dick Cheney, 46th US Vice-President (2001–2009); The Honorable William H. Frist, MD, 18th Majority Leader, US Senate (2003–2007); Tony Blair, British Prime Minister (1997–2007) and Newt Gingrich, 58th Speaker of the US House of Representatives (1995–1999).
+Guest speakers at summit events run by the Marcus Evans Group have included: George H. W. Bush, 41st US President (1989–1993); Jeb Bush, Governor of Florida (1999–2007); Bill Clinton, 42nd US president, (1993–2001); Dick Cheney, 46th US Vice-President (2001–2009); Bill Frist, 18th Majority Leader, US Senate (2003–2007); Tony Blair, British Prime Minister (1997–2007) and Newt Gingrich, 58th Speaker of the US House of Representatives (1995–1999).